conda/conda/docs/source/user-guide/configuration/enable-tab-completion.rst

 Enabling tab completion
 =======================

-Conda versions up to 4.3 supports tab completion in bash shells via the argcomplete package.
-Tab completion is deprecated starting with version 4.4.
+Conda versions up to 4.3 supports tab completion in Bash shells via the argcomplete package.
+Bash tab completion is deprecated starting with version 4.4.

-To enable tab completion:
+To enable tab completion in your Bash shell:

 #.
 Make sure that argcomplete is installed: